jesseyuen/portfolio-2021/src/projects/building-a-design-community.md

 ---
 I'm driving by a sense of collectiveness.
 I like the feeling of being part of something.
 I was one of the original permanent designers at the DfE.
 When I started, there was no design community.

-\
-\
 **Starting small**

 How does a community start?
-Designers from a a few teams met monthly.
+Humble and awkward beginnings

 **Beginning to grow**

+Expanding the scope and gong national.
+How to get people interested?
 How to keep people engaged?
+How to build trust and a create space for people to feel safe.

 ### Workshop formats